top of page

 Next time you find yourself at a market or farm stand, consider indulging in a pint of organic strawberries.
 Your body (and taste buds) will thank you!

-Beautifully conical shaped strawberries nestled into a weaved basket.
+Beautifully conical shaped strawberries nestled into a woven basket.

-Beautifully conical shaped strawberries nestled into a weaved basket.
+Beautifully conical shaped strawberries nestled into a woven basket.

 Comments